Pushpendra766/DFA-Machines-TOC/README.md

 # DFA-Machines-TOC
-This Repository includes three questions of TOC machines.
-This programs take strings and check if they belongs to the grammer.
+This Repository contains three DFA Machines which verify if the string will be rejected or accepted in that particular language.

 Practical 1 : c(a+b)<sup>+</sup> => {ca, cb, cab, caa, cbb, cabab, ....}<br/>
 Practical 2 : (a+bb)<sup>+</sup> => {a, aa, bb, abb, aabbbb, aabbbbaa, .....}<br/>